In Silico Biology

 Journal of Biological Systems Modeling and Multi-Scale Simulation

-In Silico Biology is a scientific research journal for the advancement of computational models and simulations in studies of complex biological phenomena.
-We publish peer-reviewed leading-edge biological, biomedical and biotechnological research in which computer-based (i.e., "in silico") modeling and analysis tools are developed and applied to generate new knowledge about biological systems dynamics, their design and control, and their evolution.
+In Silico Biology is a scientific research journal for the advancement of computational models and simulations applied to complex biological phenomena.
+We publish peer-reviewed leading-edge biological, biomedical and biotechnological research in which computer-based (i.e., "in silico") modeling and analysis tools are developed and utilized to predict and elucidate dynamics of biological systems, their design and control, and their evolution.
+Experimental support may also be provided to support the computational analyses.

 Studies published in In Silico Biology generally use theoretical models and computational analysis to gain quantitative insights into regulatory processes and networks, cell physiology and morphology, tissue dynamics and organ systems.
-Specific areas of interest include signal transduction and information processing, gene expression and gene regulatory networks, metabolism, differentiation and morphogenesis, among others.
+Areas of interest include signal transduction and information processing, gene expression and gene regulatory networks, metabolism, proliferation, differentiation and morphogenesis, among others.
+Multi-scale modeling to connect molecular and cellular systems to the level of organisms and populations, interface between -omics integration and modeling, and development of algorithms for modeling purposes are of particular interest.

 In Silico Biology also publishes foundational research in which novel algorithms are developed to facilitate modeling and simulations.
 Such research must demonstrate application to a concrete biological problem.